Northwest Zone

 Birds

-Pastures and fields continue to be heavily used by a variety of waterfowl when flooded and by wading birds under nearly any conditions.
-Small groups of ‘peeps' (sandpipers and other small shore birds) have also been sighted using flooded field edges recently, well ahead of the usual northward migration of these species.
+Pastures and fields are heavily used by a variety of waterfowl when flooded and by wading birds under nearly any conditions.
 Peeps can be extremely difficult to identify due to small size and subtle differences in plumage – a good guide and optics are a must.

 A parking permit is required to park at Jewell Meadows Wildlife Area.
 Find out how to buy a parking permit.